Abdullahxz/Abdullahxz.github.io/content/about.md

 - Containers
 - System Architecture

-I work at Azm where I focus mainly on DevSecOps along with backend systems engineering.
+I work at Azm where I focus mainly on DevSecOps / SRE and backend engineering.
+I'm also a long-time fan of poorly written software, having developed it my entire career.
 When I am not in the tech zone, you can probably find me on a road trip.

 # Contact
 Linkedin: [https://www.linkedin.com/in/abdullah-shahid-/](https://www.linkedin.com/in/abdullah-shahid-/) <br />